ontolex/frequency-attestation-corpus-information/index.md

 OntoLex-FrAC provides the necessary vocabulary to express *observations* obtained from a language resource about any linguistic or conceptual entity that can be observed in a corpus ("observable").
 By observable, we mean

-- any *lexical entity* that can be described with OntoLex (including, but not limited to OntoLex core classes `ontolex:LexicalEntry`, `ontolex:Form`, `ontolex:LexicalSense` or `ontolex:LexicalConcept`), as well as
+- any *lexical entity* that can be described with OntoLex (including, but not limited to, OntoLex core classes `ontolex:LexicalEntry`, `ontolex:Form`, `ontolex:LexicalSense` or `ontolex:LexicalConcept`), as well as
 - any *ontological entity* from a knowledge graph (corresponding to the object of an `ontolex:denotes`, `ontolex:reference` or `ontolex:isConceptOf` property).

-The top-level concepts of OntoLex-FrAC are thus `frac:Observable` and `frac:Observation`, complemented by a designating where the observation has been `frac:observedIn`.
+The top-level concepts of OntoLex-FrAC are thus `frac:Observable` and `frac:Observation`, complemented by a property `frac:observedIn`, pointing to the URI where the observation has been made.

 <div class="entity">